kekyo/IL2C/docs/getting-started.md

 ### 1-5.
 Finished Hello world

-Run the project and got result (Note: you maybe fail if you forget set the startup project.)
+Run the project and got result (Note: you maybe fail if you forget setting the startup project.)

 ![Finished Hello world](../images/tutorial15.png)